BIO & BACKGROUND

 Her work is in numerous public and private collections, including the Getty Center for the Arts and Humanities, the National Museum of American Art, the Corcoran Gallery of Art, the Library of Congress, Victoria & Albert Museum in London, Los Angeles County Museum of Art, Bibliothèque Nationale in Paris, Museum of Contemporary Art in Chicago, the Long Beach Museum of Art, and the Museum of Modern Art in N.Y.

 In 1985, Braunstein was awarded a Visual Artist Fellowship by the National Endowment for the Arts.
+In 2018, Braunstein was awarded a COLA (City of Los Angeles) Master Arts Fellowship.
 In 1999, and again in 2012, she was awarded fellowships by the City of Long Beach.
 She was the recipient of an Open Channels video grant from the Long Beach Museum of Art in 1992, and was the recipient of the National Book Award of the Library Fellows of the National Museum of Women in the Arts for 1994.
 She was invited to artist’s residencies at Yaddo in 1997, 1999, 2003, and 2005.

 As Braunstein became increasingly interested in expanding the audience for her work, she turned toward public art.
 In 1992, she was awarded a commission to produce public art for a Los Angeles Metro-Rail Blue Line station and in 1998, she was commissioned to create two photo-installations for the Los Angeles County Museum of Art’s “Windows on Wilshire” series, curated by Howard Fox.
 In September 1999, Braunstein was awarded a commission to create a memorial to the Navy presence in Long Beach; porcelain panels for the elevators of L.B.
 City Hall; and a 50th Anniversary sculpture for the City of Cerritos.
 In 2007 she completed mosaics and colored windows for the Sun Valley Health Center through the LA County Arts Commission, and in 2010 completed projects for the L.B.
 Transit at 6 different bus stations, art enhancements for the Rosie the Riveter Park, and a North Long Beach Entryway mosaic for the Redevelopment Agency of Long Beach.
 In 2013, she collaborated with choreographer Cyrus Parker-Jeannette and animator David Familian to create an installation-sculpture for a dance performance that was part of an NEA-funded project to bring art to underserved communities.